Zaid-Ajaj/tabula-rasa/README.md

 ```
 ## Message Interception by example

-> Definition: Message intercption is having control over how messages flow in your application, allowing for communication between components that don't know each other even exist.
+> Definition: Message interception is having control over how messages flow in your application, allowing for communication between components that don't know each other even exist.

 `Login` doesn't know anything going on in the application as a whole, it just has a form for the user to input his credentials and try to login to the server to obtain an authorization token.
 When the token is obtained, a `LoginSuccess token` message is dispatched.
 However, this very message is *intercepted* by `Admin` (the parent of `Login`), updating the state of `Admin`:
 ```fs